kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 ---
-title: "Exploring the Capabilities of Large Language Models"
+title: "Exploring the Power of LLMs for NLP tasks"
-excerpt: "Using Large Language Models for Android app review analysis, covering sentiment analysis, emotion detection, summarization, and more."
+excerpt: "Using Large Language Models for Android app review analysis, covering sentiment analysis, emotion detection, summarization, topics extractions and more."
 categories:
   - Gen-AI
   - AI